dgnsrekt/Autochart-TV/README.md

 pipenv shell
 python3 cli.py server
 ```
-3. Run autochart-tv REPL or connect to Fomo Driven Development API.
+3. Run autochart-tv REPL or connect to the Fomo Driven Development API.
 Open new a new terminal window.
 ```
 cd autochart-tv